liquity/bold/frontend/app/README.md

 ### `NEXT_PUBLIC_LIQUITY_GOVERNANCE_URL`

 Base URL for fetching Liquity governance allocation snapshots (optional).
-If omitted, the data will be fetched from the subgraph.
+Defaults to `https://api.liquity.org/v2/governance` when undefined.
+When set to an empty string, the data will be fetched from the subgraph.

 ```dosini
 # Example